SamsungSAILMontreal/ForestDiffusion/README.md

 The code for the R package is in the R-package folder.
 You can install the R package in R using:
 ```
-install.packages('ForestDiffusion')
+install.packages("devtools") # do once if not already installed
+devtools::install_github("SamsungSAILMontreal/ForestDiffusion/R-Package/ForestDiffusion")
 ```

-For anything R related, please see XXXXX for the R documentation and vignette explaining how to use the package.
+Please see XXXXX for the R documentation and vignette explaining how to use the package.
 The rest of the README is specific to the Python library.

 ## Install the Python library